Rules & Responsibilities

 - Students found guilty of a violation of academic integrity are subject to disciplinary action.
-The Academic Integrity policy (SW-25) and procedures may be found in the Academic Integrity section within the Student Handbook.
+The Academic Integrity policy (SW-25) and procedures may be found in the Academic Integrity section within the Academic Catalog.

 - Students must schedule all appointments using the online test scheduling system.

 - Students must receive prior approval from their instructor if requesting a test date other than the test scheduled dates or when arranging for a makeup test.